fullcontact/fullcontact-api-ruby/README.md

 Changes
 -------
+- 0.13.0
+    - Raise `ArgumentError` if query by Facebook ID/username is used.
+    - Remove deprecated messages.
 - 0.12.0 - `include_headers_in_response = true` includes response headers in returned payload
  - Accessible as `http_headers` in response.
 Also accessible on thrown errors (e.g. RateLimited)
 - 0.11.0 - Plisskin transformation can be disabled by specifying a `skip_rubyize = true` in config block.